 If prices are on the rise rapidly, the return on your investment will be solid.

-With interest rates remaining low, borrowing is still reasonably cheap, so you could be better off having a mortgage on your property and investing some of your cash elsewhere.
+With interest rates low, borrowing is still largely affordable, so you could be better off having a mortgage on your property and investing some of your cash elsewhere.

 Always seek independent financial advice, and consider your own personal circumstances, before making any decision on where to invest your cash.